 The Business models

-So the core problem open source software faces is not having a monopoly on distribution that copyright provides.
-Therefore we can't sell it directly: Anyone can start distributing the software without asking anything for it, without running a loss because distribution is (practically) free for software.
+The core problem open source software faces is not having a monopoly on distribution that copyright provides.
+Therefore we can’t sell it directly: Anyone can start distributing the software without asking anything for it, without running a loss because distribution is (practically) free for software on the internet.
 Giving up this monopoly is a necessary requirement for open source, called the second and thirth freedoms.
 This is also done with the BSD like licenses, so we can consider it a part of open source.
 Therefore we need to find a way of making money by working around this restriction.

 Sell stuff besides software